echen/scaldingale/README.md

 # Book Similarities Revisited

-Let's take a look again at the book similarities above, but with these new fields added in.
-Here are some of the top Book-Crossing pairs, sorted by regularized correlation:
+Let's take another look at the book similarities above, this time with these new fields added in.
+Here are some of the top Book-Crossing pairs, sorted by the shrunk correlation:

 [![Top Book-Crossing Pairs](http://dl.dropbox.com/u/10506/blog/scaldingale/top-book-crossing-sims.png)](http://dl.dropbox.com/u/10506/blog/scaldingale/top-book-crossing-sims.png)

-Notice how the regularization affects things: the Dark Tower pair has a pretty high raw correlation, but relatively few ratings (which makes us less confident in the raw correlation), so it ends up below the others.
+Notice how regularization affects things: the Dark Tower pair has a pretty high raw correlation, but relatively few ratings (which makes us less confident in the raw correlation), so it ends up below the others.

 And here are books similar to *The Great Gatsby*, this time ordered by cosine similarity: